 Still No Anti-Texting Legislation in West Virginia

-Posted on behalf of The Bell Law Firm, PLLC on Mar 04, 2015 in Car Accidents
+Posted on behalf of Stewart Bell, PLLC on Mar 04, 2015 in Car Accidents

 As another legislative session comes to an end, West Virginia still has not made texting behind the wheel illegal.
 While there is a general distracted driving law that encompasses all behaviors behind the wheel that pull the drivers attention away from the road, some lawmakers and safety advocates say that it is not enough.
 The state does ban novice drivers - those with a learners permit or intermediate license - from using cell phones and/or texting while operating a vehicle.